TensorSpeech/TensorFlowTTS/README.md

 |   ...
 ```

-Where stats.npy contains mean/var of train melspectrogram (we can use mean/var to de-normalization to get melspectrogram raw), stats_energy.npy is a min/max value of energy values over **Training** dataset, stats_f0 is a min/max value of F0 values, train_utt_ids/valid_utt_ids contains training and valid utt ids respectively.
-We use suffix (ids, raw-feats, norm-feats, wave) for each type of input.
+- `stats.npy` contains the mean and std from the training split mel spectrograms
+- `stats_energy.npy` contains the mean and std of energy values from the training split
+- `stats_f0.npy` contains the mean and std of F0 values in the training split
+- `train_utt_ids.npy` / `valid_utt_ids.npy` contains training and validation utterances IDs respectively

+We use suffix (`ids`, `raw-feats`, `raw-energy`, `raw-f0`, `norm-feats` and `wave`) for each type of input.

 **IMPORTANT NOTES**:
-- This preprocessing step based-on [ESP-NET](https://github.com/espnet/espnet) so you can combine all models here with other models from espnet repo.
+- This preprocessing step is based on [ESPnet](https://github.com/espnet/espnet) so you can combine all models here with other models from ESPnet repository.

 ## Training models